 How can National Physical Fitness and Sports Month make a difference?

-We can all use this month to raise awareness about the benefits of physical activity – both at home and in the larger community.
+We can use this month to raise awareness about the benefits of physical activity.

 Here are just a few ideas:

-- Encourage families to make small changes, like taking a walk after dinner.
+- Encourage families to make small changes, like taking a walk after dinner or going for a bike ride.

-- Motivate teachers and administrators to make schools healthier by making sure physical activity is a part of every student’s day.
+- Motivate teachers and administrators to make physical activity a part of every student’s day.

 - Identify youth leaders in the community who can talk to their peers about the importance of being active.